Interview

 What is your background and how did you start your journey in the art world?

-“My conscious foray into the world of creativity started with watercolors as a very young girl in school.
+“My conscious world of creativity started with watercolors as a very young girl in school.
 I learned crafts at camp and made art out of ‘found’ objects into my teens.
 Just before graduating from high school I discovered oils and acrylics and found a passion for painting.
-I found the process of it, the actual putting paint to surface was a game-changer and wanted to learn more and more technique, perspective, color choice, the chemistry of the compounds and the final image - ‘good’ or ‘bad’ was just the result of that journey.”
+I found the process of it, the actual putting paint to surface was a game-changer and wanted to learn more and more technique, perspective, color choice, the chemistry of the compounds and the final image - ‘good’ or ‘bad’ - was just the result of that journey.”

 What inspires you?